 Josiah Wedgwood had been introduced to the Russian imperial court through the good offices of the British ambassador, Lord Cathcart (1721-76), who had 'secured the friendship and even affection of the Russian Empress...', and his wife, Jane (1722-71), who was also befriended by Catherine (Hamish Scott [in DNB] 2004).[6]
-The service was commissioned from Josiah and his partner, Thomas Bentley (1730-80), on behalf of Catherine, in March 1773, by Alexander Baxter, a Scottish member of the Russia Company, who was Russian consul-general in England.[7]
+The service was commissioned from Josiah and his partner Thomas Bentley (1730-80), on behalf of Catherine, in March 1773, by Alexander Baxter, a Scottish member of the Russia Company, who was at the time Russian consul-general in England.[7]
 Scott says that Catherine's commissioning the service was partly the result of Jane Cathcart's efforts (2004).
-This may well be true, and Jane's efforts could certainly have directly influenced Catherine in 1770. when she had ordered from Wedgwood the so-called 'Husk' service (it had wheat husks in its borders), a much simpler and smaller dinner and dessert service, but her unfortunate death in St Petersburg in November 1771 has a bearing on the kind of influence she can have had on Catherine's later decision on the Frog service.
+This could well be true.
+However, while Jane's efforts may have directly influenced Catherine in 1770, when the latter ordered from Wedgwood the so-called Husk's service, a much simpler and smaller dinner and dessert service, her unfortunate death in St Petersburg in November 1771 has a bearing on how she could have influenced Catherine's decision on the Frog service.

-Although Catherine never visited Britain, she had an insatiable appetite for the neo-Gothic, for English gardens and British design, all of which are exemplified in the service and in the new palace for which it was intended.
-Unusually for such a client at that time, the service was to be made not of porcelain but of earthenware, a special cream-coloured earthenware that Wedgwood had invented some years earlier.
-(In 1766 Queen Charlotte, wife of the British monarch, King George III, had so admired it that she had granted him permission to call it Queen's Ware in her honour, and to style himself Potter to Her Majesty.)
+Although Catherine never visited England, she had an insatiable appetite for the neo-Gothic, for English gardens and British design, all of which are exemplified in the service and in the new palace for which it was intended.
+Unusually with a service for such a client at that time, it was to be made not of porcelain but of earthenware, a special cream-coloured earthenware that Wedgwood had invented some years earlier.
+(In or about June 1766 Queen Charlotte, the wife of King George III, had so admired it that she had granted him permission to call it, in her honour, Queen's Ware, and to style himself Potter to Her Majesty.)
 The pieces of the service were to be painted to show views of British scenery and notable buildings of England, Scotland and Wales (though not Ireland), and each piece was to show a different view ('real views and real buildings').[8]
-It was largely finished by June 1774, when it was displayed at the firm's new London showrooms in Greek Street in Soho (admission only by ticket), though at this time 150 pieces were yet to be painted.
-It was soon completed, packed (in 22 crates), and despatched, finally arriving in St Petersburg early in October 1774, when payment was approved there.[9]
+It was largely finished by June 1774, when most of it was displayed at the firm's new London showrooms in Greek Street in Soho (admission only by ticket), although at this time 150 pieces were yet to be painted.
+The completed service was packed into 22 crates and finally arrived in St Petersburg shortly before 8 October 1774 [presumably O.S.], when payment was approved in St Petersburg.[9]
 According to present day SHM sources, it consisted of a dinner service of 680 pieces and a dessert service of 264 pieces, a total of 944 pieces.
 Each piece bore one or more views, painted on-glaze in monochrome enamel, a total of 1,222 views.
 Present day Wedgwood sources give slightly bigger numbers, 952 pieces and 1,244 views.[10]
 The monochrome purplish-black (dark sepia) colour used for painting the pieces was at the time called 'mulberry black' or 'delicate black'.